Are Barefoot Shoes Good for You?

 Need a Professional Opinion?

 Of course, we always recommend seeking the opinion of a trained medical professional.
 Unfortunately, it may be difficult to find a doctor in your area who supports the idea of treating foot pain by restoring natural foot function, instead of simply prescribing orthotics or surgery.
 If you have trouble finding a pro-barefoot doctor in your town then you may benefit from a remote online consultation with Dr. Ray McClanahan's clinic in Portland, Oregon.
-Click here for more info.
+Schedule an appointment with Northwest Foot & Ankle.

 Sources